Best Practices for Faculty Recruitment: Education & Toolkit, some components refreshed for the 2025-2026 academic year.

 Write a job ad that corresponds to the charge and has clear yet broad criteria up front.
 Do not seek to clone colleagues who are expected to retire.

 Use the Faculty Hiring Job Ad Template.
-Draft ads will be reviewed for assuring compliance with requirements for hiring a foreign naational.
+Draft ads will be reviewed for assuring compliance with requirements for hiring a foreign national.

 Don't think narrowly, advertise in multiple places, including outlets geared towards scholars of historically underrepresented identities.

-Advertise through Lehigh's Alumni networks, including BALANCE and Lehigh Alumni Pride Association, by contacting Miguel Rivera, Associate Director, Diversity Programs - mar517@lehigh.edu and copying Yen DeBellis ngn217@lehigh.edu
+Advertise through Lehigh's Alumni networks, including BALANCE and Lehigh Alumni Pride Association, LANA- contact Alumni Relations.

-Decide when and how to ask for the applicant's experience and committment to inclusive excellence.
-"A Contributions to Diversity, Inclusion, and Equity" Statement may be requested as a stand alone document or you may wish for this information to be integrated and evidenced in the other application components.
+Decide when and how to ask for the applicant's experience and commitment to inclusive excellence.
+"A Contributions the Principles of Our Equitable Community" Statement may be requested as a stand alone document or you may wish for this information to be integrated and evidenced in the other application components.
 If you plan to ask during the screening interviews of semi-finalists, candidates should be aware this line of questioning is imortant to their role (and thus this expectation to contribute to the inclusive excellence of Lehigh should be part of the ad language.
-You may like to reference this document in the ad language so it is clear what Lehigh will do when such a statement is requested: Applicant Guide: Understanding the Purpose of the Statement on Contributions to Diversity, Inclusion and Equity (DI&E) for a Lehigh University Faculty Position.
+You may like to reference this document in the ad language so it is clear what Lehigh will do when such a statement is requested: Applicant Guide: Statement on Contributions to Lehigh University’s Principles of Our Equitable Community.

-Here is a brief guide for faculty search committees on understanding the purpose and concepts for evaluating a statement on contributions to DI&E.
+Here is a brief guide for members of search committees describing the purpose and interpretation points for such statements.

 Periodically, Lehigh University employees and affiliates who serve on faculty search committees or involved in the hiring decision making process, may find themselves with a conflict of interest about an applicant or candidate.
 It is a best practice for such conflicts to be disclosed and for the individual to remove themselves from the deliberations and decisions related to the situation if there are past or current relationships that create a conflict of interest, or could have the appearance of creating a conflict of interest.
 In general, a conflict of interest would exist if an individual is in (or has the appearance of being in) a position to influence either directly or indirectly a decision that could lead to personal gain for the individual, their immediate family, or any third party to the detriment of the university’s integrity and its missions of teaching, research, service.